 Employee Benefits Study for Children with Special Health Care Needs

 Employer benefits can go far beyond health insurance for families with CSHCN.
-New England SERVE is part of a team researching the many ways employer-sponsored programs can support families, including the important opportunities within Work-Life and Employee Assistance Programs (EAP).
+New England SERVE was part of a team researching the many ways employer-sponsored programs can support families, including the important opportunities within Work-Life and Employee Assistance Programs (EAP).

 The Medical Home Network Project